The-FinAI/PIXIU/README.md

 🚀 We're thrilled to announce that our paper, "PIXIU: A Comprehensive Benchmark, Instruction Dataset and Large Language Model for Finance", has been accepted by NeurIPS 2023 Track Datasets and Benchmarks!

+**📢 Update (Date: 10-08-2023)**

+🌏 We're proud to share that the enhanced versions of FLARE, which now support both Chinese and Spanish!

 **Checkpoints:**

 - [FinMA v0.1 (NLP 7B version)](https://huggingface.co/ChanceFocus/finma-7b-nlp)